YuvrajHarsh04/Epileptic-seizure-prediction-using-EEG-signals/README.md

 Provide visual insights into EEG patterns and model performance.

-Dataset
+# Dataset

 Source

 The dataset used for this project is sourced from [insert source, e.g., UCI Machine Learning Repository, Kaggle, PhysioNet].

-Format: .csv or .edf (specify the file type used).
+Format: .csv or .fif (specify the file type used).

-Description
+# Description

 EEG signals collected from patients diagnosed with epilepsy.